Tips For Gradually Applying For More Credit Cards

 The way I see it, there are a few different strategies to take here…

 Given that the reader already has the Chase Sapphire Reserve® Card, it could be worth picking up the no annual fee Chase Freedom Unlimited® (review).
-The card offers 1.5x points on all purchases, so it’s one of the best cards for everyday spending.
+The card offers a minimum of 1.5x points on all purchases, so it’s one of the best cards for everyday spending.
 This could be a great card to hold onto long term to build the reader’s credit score, and could also help maximize spending to earn more Chase points.

 Hotel credit cards are also easy to justify, in my opinion.
 For example, I’d consider picking up the $99 annual fee IHG One Rewards Premier Credit Card (review), which has a phenomenal welcome bonus, and offers an anniversary free night certificate, IHG One Rewards Platinum status, and much more.
 This should more than justify the annual fee on an ongoing basis, but if it doesn’t, it should be possible to downgrade to the no annual fee IHG One Rewards Traveler Credit Card (review).